Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Controller Formulation

 Moreover, if the gain matrices are selected as $\mathbf{K}_1 = k_1 \mathbf{I}_3$ and $\mathbf{K}_2 = k_2 \mathbf{I}_3$, it is possible to separate the dynamics coordinate-wise into three $2$-dimensional systems in the form of

 where $\mathbf{y}^{(i)}$ denotes the $i$-th entry of $\mathbf{y}$.
 In this case, verifying stability of the original system from Eq.~\eqref{eq:LTV_dynamics} is equivalent to verifying it for the individual systems along each coordinate.
 Since $\beta(t)$ is expected to vary with time to ensure respect for the saturation constraint, the dynamics in Eq.~\eqref{eq:LTV_dynamics_separate} constitute a linear time-varying system (LTV).
-Hence, despite of its linear nature, the analysis of the system poles is insufficient to infer on the stability of Eqs.~\eqref{eq:LTV_dynamics_separate} and \eqref{eq:LTV_dynamics}.
+Hence, in spite of its linear nature, the analysis of the system's poles is insufficient to infer on the stability of Eqs.~\eqref{eq:LTV_dynamics_separate} and \eqref{eq:LTV_dynamics}.

 By substitution of the relieved control law from Eq.~\eqref{eq:relieved_law} in the Lyapunov candidate function in Eq.~\eqref{eq:base_lyap}, assuming $\mathbf{K}_1=k_1\mathbf{I}_3$ and $\mathbf{K}_2=k_2\mathbf{I}_3$, one gets, after some simplifications,